 Albus interrupted him.
 “Deandra.
 We’re really sorry.
 About—”

 “About everything.”
-Nathan said, looking confident.
+Aidan said, looking confident.
 “We’re sorry about everything.

 I shouldn’t have accepted.
 I should have just told them to shove their apologies up their arses.
 But instead, I did the stupidest thing I could have done at the time.

 “Um. . . apology accepted.”

 And we spent the rest of breakfast falling back on our old routine.
 Just laughing and joking around together like old times.

 “Well, we have to go.”
 Aiden finally said.
 “We’ve got Divination, it’s all the way up in the North Tower, y’know?”
 I nodded.

 “Hey,” I called after them.
 “Um. . . sit by me at lunch?”

 As soon as they left the hall, I was jerked upward by my ankle.
 My skirt fell, displaying my bright purple knickers to the whole hall.
 Some people laughed, others covered their eyes, moaning that they were scarred for life.
 Others (cough Noah Finnegan cough) decided to make the most of the situation, if you know what I mean.
 Tears pricked in my eyes as I tried desperately to cover myself.